reiryuki/Moto-Cam-One-Magisk-Module/README.md

 - Open issues with sending full logcats if this module is not working for your device.

 ## Attention!
-- Always make nandroid backup before install or updating version, these are just experiments!
 - Don't report anything without sending full logcats!
 - Special thanks to you for helps, tests, and supports.